 It is a great news for the expatriates living in Saudi Arabia.
 Now they are free to move to any employer without completing any time period.
 This news has been taken very positively in the expatriates' circle of the workforce in Saudi Arabia.

 Businessmen have also welcomed this news.
 Many people who come here on a free visa would also be very happy to know about this.
 It is a major cause of concern for the newcomers in Saudi Arabia.

-With this rule, the newcomers are less likely to be exploited by their Kafeels.
+With this rule, the newcomers are less likely to be exploited by their Kafeels or sponsors.
 Overall, I really appreciate this positive step taken by the Ministry of Labor.